eduardocasino/kim-1-dual-6532-adapter/README.md

 ![board installed](https://github.com/eduardocasino/kim-1-dual-6532-adapter/raw/main/images/kim-1-with-daughterboard.png)

-WARNING: I have not yet sent the board to fabrication, so it is untested!
+~~WARNING: I have not yet sent the board to fabrication, so it is untested!~~

+The board has been successfully tested with my [my KIM-1 replica](https://github.com/eduardocasino/kim-1)

 ## Licensing